louiz/biboumi/doc/biboumi.1.md

 One feature that doesn’t exist on XMPP but does on IRC is the `modes`.
-Although some of these modes have a correspondance in the XMPP world (for example the `+o` mode on an user corresponds to the `moderator` role in XMPP), it is impossible to map all these modes to an XMPP feature.
+Although some of these modes have a correspondance in the XMPP world (for example the `+o` mode on a user corresponds to the `moderator` role in XMPP), it is impossible to map all these modes to an XMPP feature.
 To circumvent this problem, biboumi provides a raw notification when modes are changed, and lets the user change the modes directly.